2degrees/jquery.sticky/README.md

 layout where the direct parent of the element may not have the any more height than the element itself.

-The *gutter* option allows you to specify a certical gutter to keep the element away from the top or bottom of the window.
+The *gutter* option allows you to specify a vertical gutter to keep the element away from the top or bottom of the window.

 For more details, see the demos.